 Host Community Agreement: A marijuana establishment seeking to operate in Erving shall execute an agreement with the host community setting forth the conditions for having a marijuana establishment located within the host community.
 Such Host Community Agreement shall include, but not be limited to, all stipulations of responsibilities between Erving and the marijuana establishment.
-A Host Community Agreement between a marijuana establishment and a host community will include a community impact fee for the host community; provided, however, that the community impact fee shall be reasonably related to the costs imposed upon the municipality by the operation of the marijuana establishment and shall not amount to more than 3 percent of the gross sales of the marijuana establishment or a greater amount if allowed by the State.
+A Host Community Agreement between a marijuana establishment and a host community will include a community impact fee for the host community; provided, however, that the community impact fee shall be reasonably related to the costs imposed upon the municipality by the operation of the marijuana establishment or a greater amount if allowed by the State.
 Such Host Community Agreement shall be effective for 5 years and can be renewed for successive 5-year periods at the option of the Town.
 Any cost to Erving imposed by the operation of a marijuana establishment shall be documented and considered a public record.